 Another aspect that patients need to remember when it comes to the annual maximum under their plan, is if it is a combined maximum.
 Some insurance companies may provide two separate maximums for basic treatment (exams, hygiene, x-rays, fillings, etc.) and major treatment (dentures, crowns, bridges) or combine the two.
 At Braeside Dental Centre, we encourage our patients to become familiar with the details of their plan so we have a better understanding of what is expected by patients regarding their appointments.

 Patients may have been asked from their dental providers: What are the frequencies and amount of scaling units on your plan?
 This simply means that we are asking how frequent patients are covered to come in for their regular exams with the dentist and hygiene.
 When patients hear scaling, they are most likely not inclined to know what that is.
 Scaling is done by the hygienist, who uses a scaler to remove the plaque from patients’ teeth.
 Scaling units are determined by time.
 One scaling unit is approximately 8 to 15 minutes, and two units would be approximately 15 to 30 minutes.
 Some insurance plans have a maximum amount of scaling units included per year, though that may fall short of what is necessary to a patient’s health.
 However, as I mentioned before, Braeside Dental Centre wants to make sure your dental needs are being met above all else.

 I hope that by reading this blog post, our valued Braeside Dental patients will be more secured in their understanding of their insurance benefits.
-I, as well as Jody and Faye, are always happy to assist our patients with any questions they may have regarding their insurance.
+We are always happy to assist our patients with any questions they may have regarding their insurance.

 Braeside Dental Centre